deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Call it ninety-nine percent.
 It’d help if this was a, uh… *cleaner* environment.”

 The officer nodded slowly, stared at Dog for a moment longer, then nodded again more firmly. “...Right.
-Gentlemen, we’re going to stasis you up and evacuate you off the ship, You’ll be unbagged at a medical facility in Folctha and evaluated there.
+Gentlemen, we’re going to stasis you up and evacuate you off the ship.
+You’ll be unbagged at a medical facility in Folctha and evaluated there.
 Got that?”

 “I got it.”
 Dog groaned and stood up.
 “This fuckin’ ship’s cursed, brother.
 I’m ready to get the hell off it.”